sgennarelli13/Steven-Gennarelli/README.md

 ## Objective

 I originally became interested in cybersecurity during the summer of 2022 while quarantined due to Covid.
-After almost a decade in the restaurant industry, I knew I wanted to pivot into a tech based career, but my real journey began when I started researching cybersecurity.
+After almost a decade in the restaurant industry, I knew I wanted to pivot into a tech based career, but I was not sure which field to go into.
+I had already taken online classes in programming and IT management, but my real journey began when I started researching cybersecurity.
-The more I read up on subjects like risk management, vulnerability scanning, and network hardening, the more fascinated I became.
+The more I read up on subjects like risk management, vulnerability scanning, and network hardening- the more fascinated I became.
 This led me to enroll in Flatiron School’s Cybersecurity Engineering Program, which I completed in February 2024 and now I am currently seeking a role as a:

 -Cybersecurity Engineer